gajus/eslint-plugin-jsdoc/.README/rules/match-description.md

 Applies to the jsdoc block description and `@description` (or `@desc`) by default but the `tags` option (see below) may be used to match other tags.

+The default (and all regex options) defaults to using (only) the `u` flag, so to add your own flags, encapsulate your expression as a string, but like a literal, e.g., `/[A-Z].*\\./ui`.

+Note that `/` delimiters are optional, but necessary to add flags (besides `u`).

+Also note that the default or optional regular expressions is *not* case-insensitive unless one opts in to add the `i` flag.

 #### Options

 ##### `matchDescription`